Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Introduction

-As shown in Fig.\ref{fig:motivation}, in order to solve the addressed problems, a self-supervised learning based method, denoted as IF-OM, is proposed in this paper.
-Without any annotations, two pretext tasks are designed to train the network, which is finally set as the initialization of the PA detector.
-Based on the chirality and symmetry of the face and fingerprint, a Cycle Consistency based De-Folding task is designed to force CNN based model to reconstruct the folded images by learning the specific patterns among various regions in faces or fingerprints.
-To further strengthen the representation, a Topological Consistency based De-Mixing task is then proposed to facilitate the extraction of global features by disentangling the mixed images from two samples.
-Without any extra training samples and annotations, the proposed methods can obtain an ideal initialization, which can improve fingerprint PAD baseline from 73.92\% to 90.96 \% in TDR (True Detection Rate)@1\% FDR (False Detection Rate) and promote the EER (Equal Error Rate) of face PAD baseline by 8.12 \%.
-In summary,
+In order to solve the addressed problems, a self-supervised learning method, denoted as DF-DM, is proposed in this paper.
+Without any PAD labels, two pretext tasks are designed to train the network for the initialization of the PA detector.
+Based on the chirality of fingerprints and the symmetry of faces, a generative task denoted as De-Folding, is designed to force a CNN-based model to reconstruct the folded images by learning the specific patterns among various regions in faces or fingerprints.
+To facilitate the extraction of global features, another pretext task De-Mixing is proposed.